sketchbook journaling: part four

 Sometimes, if I am very busy and don’t have enough time to do something justice, I will ear-mark a page, make a space or a rough sketch.
 If I have not visited it for a while I try and make time to go back and see what I can finish or add to.
 It is also useful when there are times when I want to do something but I am not sure where to start, there is usually an old diary page I can finish or add to and this helps get the ball rolling generally.

 I am quite passionate about the idea that everyone should have a sketchbook.
 You don’t have to show it to anyone, which is the beauty of it in this world where so much is shared.
-I am planning to start an after-school sketchbook club for staff at the school I work at as part of my role as a well being champion.
-I think it will be something that will be very beneficial and I am very excited about it.

 Previous